Operation Hooper

-Operation Hooper was a military operation in 1987-88 by the South African Defence Force (SADF) during the South African Border War.
+Operation Hooper was a military operation between 1987 and 1988 by the South African Defence Force (SADF) during the South African Border War.
 This operation forms part of what has come to be called the Battle of Cuito Cuanavale.
 The Cubans' objective was securing the town of Cuito Cuanavale on the west of the river from capture.
 The SADF objective was to drive the People's Armed Forces for the Liberation of Angola (FAPLA) west across the river or to destroy them, so as to ensure that FAPLA was no longer a threat to the National Union for the Total Independence of Angola (UNITA) in the south-east.
 The FAPLA advance was permanently halted, UNITA lived to fight on for another 15 years.
 The SADF never attempted to capture the town.
 Both sides claimed victory.

 Background

 Directly following on from Operation Moduler, by November 1987 the SADF had cornered the remnants of three FAPLA units on the east of the Cuito River, across from the town itself and was poised to destroy them.
 The quite demoralised 59 FAPLA motorised infantry brigade, 21 and 25 FAPLA light infantry brigades, in positions near Tumpo and east of the Cuito River, were effectively cut off due to SADF artillery control of both the bridge and airstrip and to UNITA guerrilla control of the road from Menongue, which they had mined and were prepared to ambush.

 With no functioning armour or artillery remaining, the FAPLA units faced annihilation.
 On 15 November, the Angolan government requested urgent military assistance from Cuba.
 This was done on the advice of FAPLA's chief Soviet military adviser Pyotr Gusev, who recognised that unless immediate reinforcements were forthcoming the FAPLA lines would likely collapse.

 On 25 November, the UN Security Council demanded the SADF's unconditional withdrawal from Angola by 10 December 1987 but without threatening any sanctions.